bcgov/jrcc-document-access-libs/README.md

 ## jrcc document access spring boot starter

-This provide a spring boot starter for the document access lib using [redis](https://redis.io/)
+This provides a spring boot starter for the document access lib using [redis](https://redis.io/)

 ### Usage